alegrigoriev/py-vss/README.md

 A file can be cloned (shared) to multiple projects (directories).
 Multiple project records can be present, linked by `prev_project_offset` field.

+class `vss_delta_operation`
+- implements an element of delta array.
+Implements methods to read and apply such an element.

 class `vss_delta_record`
 - represents delta (difference) of the previous revision of the file from the next revision.
+Implements a function to apply the delta array to the data blob.

 ### class `vss_record_reader`